MlleFabulous/DA387ALaborationer/README.md

 #26 Database and UI is almost done, will start working on Services, sensors and other logic/functions.

 #27 Added additional tasks in P1SensationStation, these are just minor tweaks.

+#28 Worked on the StepService, UserActivity, DatabaseAccess, removed a TODO-comment in activity_main-xml and added some pictures for when the fingerprint sensor is not available and a ThreadPool for future usage.

+#29 Forgot to commit the README.md